Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach: Introduction

 \section{Introduction}

-The problem of constructing a road connecting two given points on the terrain is a common challenge in civil engineering \cite{AME_pp_appl,AME_Won_2015,AME_Wu_2005,AME_Kim_2016,AME_Zwickl-Bernhard_2023}.
-This problem arises when designing infrastructure projects related to the laying of roads and railways, pipelines, water conduits, canals, power transmission networks, etc. These problems are typically addressed through heuristic methods, which involve constructing a cost grid.
-In this approach the area of consideration is divided into square subareas based on a uniform grid.
-Then each subarea assigned a cost based on expert opinion or other assumptions \cite{AME_bib_1,AME_bib_2,AME_bib_3}.
-This involves transitioning sequentially from the starting cell to the ending cell with the change in location restricted to adjacent cells.
-This method reduces the original problem to determining the optimal path between two specified nodes in a graph.
-Dijkstra's algorithm is a widely used solution to this problem \cite{AME_Dikstra,AME_opt_eng_1}.
-However, to improve the precision of the solution the grid density must be increased leading to a significant increase in computational cost.
-To address these challenges researchers employ heuristic modifications of Dijkstra's algorithm such as A* search algorithm \cite{AME_A_star,AME_A_star2, AME_A_star3} or D* search algorithm \cite{AME_opt_eng_2,AME_pp_appl2,AME_Dakulovic_2011} .
-Another heuristic approach uses rapidly expanding random trees (RRT) \cite{AME_opt_RRT_ini, AME_opt_RRT_ini2, AME_opt_RRTstar, AME_RRT_connnect, AME_RRT_transit, AME_RRT_so-on, AME_RRT_so-on2,AME_Bruce_2003}.
+The problem of constructing a road connecting two given points on the terrain naturally arises in civil engineering when designing infrastructure projects related to the laying of roads and railways, pipelines, water conduits, canals, power transmission networks \cite{AME_pp_appl,AME_Won_2015,AME_Wu_2005,AME_Kim_2016,AME_Zwickl-Bernhard_2023}.
+Such problems are usually solved by heuristic methods that involve the construction of a cost grid, i.e. the area under consideration is divided by a uniform grid into square subareas, each of which is assigned a certain price based on expert opinion or other assumptions \cite{AME_bib_1,AME_bib_2,AME_bib_3}.
+Thus, when constructing a route, we must move from the cell containing the start point to the cell corresponding to the end point, so that the transition from one cell to another is made exclusively along adjacent cells.
+This approach reduces the original problem to finding the minimum path on a graph connecting two given nodes.
+To solve the resulting problem, Dijkstra's algorithm \cite{AME_Dikstra,AME_opt_eng_1} is widely used.
+To obtain a more accurate solution, it is necessary to increase the density of the grid used, which dramatically increases the computational cost.
+To overcome these difficulties, researchers use heuristic modifications of Dijkstra's algorithm, such as the A* \cite{AME_A_star,AME_A_star2, AME_A_star3} or D* \cite{AME_opt_eng_2,AME_pp_appl2,AME_Dakulovic_2011} search algorithms.
+An alternative heuristic approach is based on the utilization of rapidly expanding random trees (RRT) \cite{AME_opt_RRT_ini, AME_opt_RRT_ini2, AME_opt_RRTstar, AME_RRT_connnect, AME_RRT_transit, AME_RRT_so-on, AME_RRT_so-on2,AME_Bruce_2003}.